-If you have a large amount in your Account then you will probably want consider whether this lifestyle approach is the right one for you, because the larger the lump sum, the larger the amount of tax you will have to pay.
+If you have a large amount in your Account then you will probably want consider whether this lifestyle approach is the right one for you, because the larger the lump sum, the larger the amount of tax you will have to pay when you withdraw your savings from the Plan.
 You also need to consider the risk of running out of money in later life.

 "Lifestyle to Annuity" is for members who think they will want to use all or part of their pension savings to buy an annuity.